 LighthouseJobcustom resources into tekton

 PipelineRunresources triggered by lighthouse and updates the pipeline status in git so that you see pipelines start, complete or fail on your git provider along with having links the pipelines visualizer on each context on a Pull Request

 - lighthouse-keeper looks for open Pull Requests with green pipelines and the necessary approve labels to be able to auto merge

 - lighthouse-gc-jobs periodically garbage collects

 - bucket repository a lightweight cloud native artifact, chart repository and maven proxy that can be configured to use cloud storage.
 It’s a lightweight cloud native alternative to nexus

 - nexus if used as an artifact repository and maven proxy

 Contains the nginx-ingress provider if enabled

-- kubernetes-external-secrets contains the godaddy/kubernetes-external-secrets service for handling
+- kubernetes-external-secrets contains the external-secrets/kubernetes-external-secrets service for handling